Approved unanimously by the IPB Board, 23 February 2022, & Council, 7 March 2022

 (to be read in conjunction with the Rules of Procedure)

-The English-language name of the organisation is the International Peace Bureau (IPB).
-It may be known under other names in different languages.
+The name of the organization is the International Peace Bureau (IPB).

 2. Legal Status

 The IPB is an association as defined by Art.60 et seq of the Swiss legal code.
 Its legal domicile is Geneva.